microsoft/bedrock-cli/docs/project-management.md

 # Project Management

 Create and manage components for a Bedrock project.
+All project management commands will need to run in the order as listed below in the [commands](#Commands) section due to dependencies.

 Usage: